concepts

 The attention economy explained: why platforms compete for your attention, how they monetize it, and what it means for your feed, your mood, and your focus.

-Last updated May 26, 2026
+Last updated July 4, 2026

 The attention economy is an economic model in which human attention is the scarce commodity that platforms compete to capture and sell to advertisers.
 The more time you spend on a platform, the more ad inventory it generates.
 This explains why Reddit, YouTube, and social media feeds are designed to provoke strong emotions — anxiety, outrage, curiosity — rather than satisfaction.
 Satisfied users close the app; anxious users keep scrolling.